themanwiththegoldenhand/lotr-php-sdk/README.md

 ## Installation
 You can install the LOTR SDK using Composer.

 First, make sure you have Composer installed on your system.

-Then, run `composer install` to install the SDK.
+Then, run `composer init` and `composer require themanwiththegoldenhand/lotr-php-sdk`.

 Alternatively, you can download the `LOTR.php` file and include it in your project manually.